-The MPQ8612 is fully integrated high frequency synchronous rectified step-down switch mode converter.
-It offers very compact solutions to achieve 12A/16A/20A output current from a 3V to 6V input with excellent load and line regulation.
+The MPQ8616 is fully integrated high frequency synchronous rectified step-down switch mode converter.
+It offers very compact solutions to achieve 6A/12A output current from a 3V to 6V input with excellent load and line regulation.

 Constant-On-Time (COT) control mode provides fast transient response and eases loop stabilization.
-The MPQ8612 can operate with a low-cost electrolytic capacitor and can support ceramic output capacitor with external slope compensation.
+The MPQ8616 can operate with a low-cost electrolytic capacitor and can support ceramic output capacitor with external slope compensation.

 Operating frequency is programmed by an external resistor and is compensated for variations in V{IN} .
+It is almost constant with all the input voltage and output load conditions.